 The highest electric vehicle battery replacement cost we’ve seen so far is for the Long Range battery pack for the F-150 Lightning at about $47,000 (note: Ford does design the Lightning to hopefully never need a full replacement; we’ll get to that later).
-However, we suspect that the real award for most expensive battery replacement for an EV may go to 213 kWh pack on the 2023 GMC Hummer EV SUV, since it has the biggest battery pack out there so far.
+However, we suspect that the real award for most expensive battery replacement for an EV may go to 246 kWh pack on the 2024 GMC Hummer EV SUV 3X trim (24-module battery pack), since it has the biggest battery pack out there so far.

-Note: For more information on EV battery manufacturing costs and why the price has been affected so much by world events, be sure to check out the Institute for Energy Research’s article detailing last year’s cost increase for EV battery packs.
+Note: For more information on EV battery manufacturing costs and why the price has been affected so much by world events, be sure to check out the Institute for Energy Research’s article detailing 2022’s cost increase for EV battery packs.

 Labor Costs for Electric Vehicle Battery Replacement